 REFUGEE MINORS GROW UP

-Since their arrival, these “unaccompanied refugee minors” have reached the age of majority.
-Several of them have already been granted refugee status by the Austrian state, while others are close to being recognized.
-They continue to reside at ÖJAB-Haus Mödling, which has long since become their new home, and they now pursue various forms of professional education: apprenticeships, vocational schools, training programs for caregivers, etc. Those who have been granted permission to work along with their refugee status are now working, as well.
+Since their arrival, these “unaccompanied refugee minors” have reached the age of majority and have been granted refugee status by the Austrian state.
+They continue to reside at ÖJAB-Haus Mödling, which has long since become their new home, and they now pursue various forms of professional education: apprenticeships, vocational schools, training programs for caregivers, etc.

 In this project at ÖJAB-Haus Mödling, the process of accompanying unaccompanied refugee minors into independent adult life has developed into a sustainable success.